Graduate Students

 Gillian Wood

-A third-year PhD student whose research interests include nineteenth and twentieth-century British literature, affect theory, and the aesthetics of memory.
+A PhD candidate whose research interests include nineteenth and twentieth-century British literature, affect theory, and memory studies.
 She received a BA in English Literature from Williams College and, prior to a return to graduate school, held a brief career in undergraduate admission.
-She has served as a Graduate Student Organization representative and currently serves as a Graduate Research Fellow for the Africana Center.